Why Bother With Test Prep Anyway?

 Every test you’ve ever taken requires that you study for it, right?
 So, why would you not study for a test that counts for 15-30% of your college application?
 Yes, the SAT don’t look much like a regular high school exam, but that means there’s even more reason to study for it.
 You need to get comfortable with the format and the content of the test before you take it.
-Wehn whatever, you need to practice the techniques and strategies you should use on standardized tests You should know when to answer questions and when not to answer them (well, you should always fill in your bubbles… but should not waste time working hard on every question), when to reap and when to sow…
+You need to practice the techniques and strategies you should use on standardized tests.
+You must know when to answer questions and when not to answer them (well, you should always fill in your bubbles, but should not waste time working hard on every question), when to reap and when to sow!

-If you know what you are doing are in control of your test—not trying to –you will be an efficient test-taker and you maximize your chances of getting the best score possible.
-If you prepare intelligently and take the ACT or SAT multiple times—to get the best ‘superscore’ possible… your score will assuredly improve.
+If you know what you are doing, then you are in control of your test, and you will be an efficient test-taker and maximize your chances of getting the best score possible.
+If you prepare intelligently and take the ACT or SAT multiple times, your score will surely improve.
 If you work really hard, chances are it will go up a lot.

 (C) If your SAT score goes up, you have a much better chance of earning thousands of dollars in merit aid.